prabhatkumar1379/ListofCsharpProgram/README.md

 }
 ```

-<h3>3 Write a to swap two variable without using third varible and data can be any type it can be strin ,int etc,  using c#?</h3>
+<h3>3 Write a program to swap two variable without using third varible and data can be any type it can be strin ,int etc,  using c#?</h3>

 ```